Skip to content

 1. Upload staged Parquet files to S3 in parallel

-2. In a single PostgreSQL transaction: increment log_seq by the batch size and insert a row into log_index with the assigned offset range and S3 path
+2. In a single PostgreSQL transaction: increment log_seq by the batch size, insert per-claim rows into log_index with the assigned offset range, S3 path, and flushable_lsn, and persist any blue-green markers

-Step 2 is atomic — a file is either fully registered or not registered at all.
+Step 2 is atomic — a flush is either fully registered or not registered at all.
 Orphaned S3 files from failed step 2s are collected by table maintenance.

 Read (materializer ← log):

-The materializer reads log_index entries with offsets greater than its cursor, downloads the referenced files, and processes events in offset order.
-In combined mode, events are served from an in-memory cache populated during the flush, bypassing S3 entirely.
+The materializer reads log_index entries with offsets greater than its cursor, downloads the referenced files, decodes them via the staging codec, and processes events in offset order.
+There is no in-memory cache optimization for the single-process case; profiling showed the S3-fetch overhead is amortized well below the materializer cycle interval.

-By default checkpoints are stored in the source PostgreSQL database.
-If you want to keep them separate — for example, to avoid writes on a read replica or to share state across pipelines — point state.postgres_url at a different database, or use a local file with state.path.
+By default coord state is stored in the source PostgreSQL database.
+If you want to keep them separate — for example, to avoid writes on a read replica or to share state across pipelines — point state.postgres_url at a different database.
+Coord state is always Postgres-backed; there is no file-based store option.